 Worktops come in a variety of colours, sizes, designs and materials so there is always something for everyone.
 One of the more expensive options for your worktop is granite but for good reason.
-Granite is an extremely durable material that will last for years to come and can even increase the value of your property by up to 25% in some cases.
-However, this material will only have these benefits if it is looked after properly, this guide should help you to understand this material better and know how to take care of it properly.
+Granite is an extremely durable material that will last for years to come and can even increase the value of your property by up to 25%.
+However, this material will only have these benefits if it is looked after properly, this guide should help you to understand this material better and learn how to take care of it properly.

-Granite itself is very heat resistant and pots and pans that are placed on it up to about 500 degrees Celcius shouldn’t affect it.
-However, your granite is usually covered in a protective coating which is less resistant to heat than the stone itself so if you burn through that, it could create black rings from the pots and become more prone to staining.
+Granite itself is also very heat resistant and pots and pans that are placed on it, up to about 500 degrees Celcius, shouldn’t affect it.
+However, your granite is usually covered in a protective coating which is less resistant to heat than the stone itself, so if you burn through that, it could create black rings from the pots and become more prone to staining.
 Therefore, it is recommended to put pots and pans onto mats rather than directly onto the worktop so it lasts for as long as possible.